-- 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals; - 2.
-To contribute to peer-reviewed publications, including as lead author; - 3.
-To make a contribution to research degree student supervision, as appropriate to qualifications and experience; - 4.
+- To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
+To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
+To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - 4.
 To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant School policies. - 5.
-To communicate research findings (or contribute towards communications) through international and national conferences, mass media and, in particular, through close engagement with national policy-makers, health and social care managers, and clinicians/other professionals, etc., as appropriate to particular projects. - 6.
-To contribute to the broad multi-disciplinary PRUComm Unit by: - a. organising the collection, collecting and analysing data for one or more of the research projects in the Unit (which employ both quantitative and qualitative methods); - b. undertaking reviews of relevant literature - c. contributing to the Unit's unplanned work which is responsive at short notice to DHSC's requirements for evidence and advice on policy innovations and their evaluation: - d. working with the PRUComm research partners and project teams; and - e. working closely with the Directors of PRUComm.
+To undertake preliminary analyses of national observational datasets (Hospital Episode Statistics and PICANET)